-- Pg.
-6 Short Pin 2-3 for 3 to 5 seconds on JP10 to clear CMOS. - 1.
-Turn on the computer. - 2.
-Hold Down Del key immediately after turning on the computer. - 3.
+- 2. Hold Down Del key immediately after turning on the computer. - 3.
 Main Menu on Display (Pg.
-16 Fig 3-1) - 4.
+15 Fig 3-1) - 4.
 Select 'Standard CMOS Feature' and Enter press - 5.
 Check and adjust date, time and Drive A/B configuration.

-We suggest you do not change the default setting unless you are very well informed about all detail of the BIOS.
+\We suggest you do not change the default setting unless you are very well informed about all detail of the BIOS.